knqti/samples/_posts/2024-11-20-intro-to-macros.md

 - `Selection`: The selected cell.
 - `.NumberFormat`: Enter a value in a specific format.
-- ` = `: To the right is the format.
+- `=`: To the right is the format.
 - `"0.00"`: Number format.

 #### Line 11

 The `End Sub` statement tells VBA this is the end.

+---

 ## Conclusion

 This introductory tutorial is a launching point into the world of Excel macros.
-You can now record your own macros and automate repetitive Excel tasks!
+You can now record your own macros and automate repetitive tasks!

 ### Next steps

 - To explore VBA further, watch [this video tutorial](https://www.youtube.com/watch?v=IJQHMFLXk_c).
 - To review official documentation, see [Microsoft's article](https://learn.microsoft.com/en-us/office/vba/library-reference/concepts/getting-started-with-vba-in-office).

+---

 ## References